Loading...

 Assoc.
 Professor in Biostatistics & Bioinformatics, Duke

-In addition to directing the BERD Core Training and Internship Program (BCTIP), Dr. Pomann is Co-Principal Investigator on multiple NIH-funded training programs.
-She co-leads the Quantitative Methods for HIV/AIDS Research Program, offering internships, mentoring, and workshops for HIV researchers; and the Quantitative Team Science (QuanTS) Program, which provides open-access educational videos and a 7-month training program for quantitative scientists to improve their collaboration skills.
-She also serves as the co-Lead of the Community Development and Education Core of the Duke Multiscale Immune Systems Modeling (MISM) Center of Excellence.
-She was a co-founder of the biostats4you educational website and contributes to numerous other workforce development programs such as the Duke AI Health Fellowship Program.
+In addition, Dr. Pomann is Co-Principal Investigator on multiple NIH-funded training programs.
+She co-leads the Quantitative Methods for HIV/AIDS Research Program, which offers internships, mentoring, and workshops for HIV researchers, and the Quantitative Team Science (QuanTS) Program, which provides open-access educational videos and a 7-month training program for quantitative scientists to improve their collaboration skills.
+She is also a co-founder of the biostats4you educational website and contributes to numerous other workforce development programs, including the Duke AI Health Fellowship Program, a two-year post-graduate training program in data science and AI in Healthcare.